mmajis/thesis/README.md

 Master's thesis on cloud elasticity.
-Work in progress.
+See the [finished publication](http://hdl.handle.net/10138/38976) in the University of Helsinki digital archive.